-Revision note: We've made some adjustments to the dates on the company's early sessions at Bachman Studio, taking into account what we've learned about recordings for other labels that were made there.
+Revision note: We've added some information about Bob Carter's release on Universal after he left Sunbeam, and attempted further sorting on the Bob Carter situation (at least three Bob Carters were active on the Chicago scene at the same time).
+Courtesy of the 78 rpm collection at Internet Archive, we've finally acquired label copy for Johnny Hartman's debut record, Sunbeam 108.
+We've made some further adjustments to the dates on the company's early sessions at the Myron Bachman Studio, taking into account what we've learned about recordings for other labels that were made there.

 The Sunbeam label was a short-lived enterprise in Chicago just after World War II, operating from September 1946 to September 1947.
 It was the project of pianist and arranger Marl Young, who during the war years had led bands in the some of the major clubs in Chicago, notably the Rhumboogie and Joe's Deluxe Club, and done substantial arranging for bands at the other major black and tans, such as the Grand Terrace, the Club DeLisa, and Club Plantation.
 In the Sunbeam operation, Young selected, arranged, and recorded the music, while his brothers, who ran a dry cleaning business, handled the company's business affairs.
 (His brother Harry Young was credited as co-composer on three titles that were issued on the label.)